ilozano2/spring-cloud-gateway-active-health-check/README.md

 8. Run multiple times a GET request to http://localhost:8881/hello and see that you only get response from port 8091

 You could receive one response on port 8090 owing the healthcheck haven't checked the endpoint when you send the request.
-The interval can be modified in the property `spring.cloud.loadbalancer.health-check.interval`
+The interval can be modified in the property spring.cloud.loadbalancer.health-check.interval `spring.cloud.loadbalancer.health-check.interval`

 Also, you can see some messages that describe one of the upstream endpoints as not healthy, and therefore, it is unavailable.
 > 2023-05-08 14:59:53.151 DEBUG 9906 --- [ctor-http-nio-3] r.n.http.client.HttpClientOperations     : [12d42e83-77, L:/127.0.0.1:57439 - R:localhost/127.0.0.1:8090] Received response (auto-read:false) : RESPONSE(decodeResult: success, version: HTTP/1.1)